Sudip-Pandit/Testing-URl-data-into-pyspark-shell/README.md

 This a small test regarding how to create a .py file in edge node and test into pyspark shell before spark-submit.

-# 'testing to read url data in pyspark shell`
+'# testing to read url data in pyspark shell`

   `Step-1 Go to the edge node and create a file t_demo_spark_submit.py file`